sourav-bk/Golang/Goroutines&Channel.md

 ## ***Channel*** :

 A channel in Go is a communication mechanism used by goroutines.
 It allows safe data sharing between goroutines without explicit locks.

+Go channels use the FIFO (First-In, First-Out) method.
+Values sent to a channel are received in the same order they were sent.

+If multiple goroutines are sending/receiving, the order of operations is preserved as they are processed through the channel's internal buffer.

 Channels are reference types. zero value is nil.
 Initialize using the make() function.